pds-data-dictionaries/PDS4-LDD-Issue-Repo/.github/ISSUE_TEMPLATE/-ldd-geom--ldd-update-request.md

 ---
-name: "[ldd-img] Imaging LDD Request"
+name: "[ldd-geom] Geometry LDD Update Request"
-about: 'Suggest an idea for an update or submit a bug report for the img: namespace'
+about: 'Suggest an idea for an update or submit a bug report for the geom: namespace'
-title: "[ldd-img] <Short summary of bug or feature request here>"
+title: "[ldd-geom] <Short summary of bug or feature request here>"
-labels: ldd-img
+labels: ldd-geom
-assignees: thareUSGS
+assignees: sslavney

 ---